 ASIANetwork Freeman Foundation Student-Faculty Fellows Program for Collaborative Research in Asia

-Allow faculty mentors to take up to five students to Asia to conduct research.
+Allow faculty mentors to take several students to Asia to conduct research.

 Benjamin A. Gilman International Scholarships

 Awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.

 To fund a year of advanced language study abroad for college graduates using an East or Southeast Asian language in their careers.

 Offers a wide variety of fellowships across various disciplines.